augustohernandez/bachelor_thesis_ROS_arduino_braccio/README.md

-# Bachelor Thesis on the integration of the Arduino robotic arm Braccio into ROS and RFID.
+# Bachelor Thesis on the integration of the Arduino robotic arm Braccio into a ROS framework and RFID.

 https://www.youtube.com/watch?v=DEiugQy9lIM